sf-wdi-19-20/WDI21staging/bootstrap/readme.md

-#Front-End Productivity w/ Bootstrap & Bower
+#Front-end Productivity w/ Bootstrap & Bower

 ###Learning Objectives

 * Use Bower to require Bootstrap in your project
 * Understand and impliment a grid system
-* Design html pages with the aid of mockups & bootstrap
+* Design html pages with the aid of bootstrap & mockups

 ##What is Bootstrap?

-[Bootstrap]() is a collection of CSS classes and JavaScript functions that enable us build sleek & stylish websites quickly.
+Created by Twitter, [Bootstrap](http://getbootstrap.com/) is a collection of CSS classes and JavaScript functions that enable us build sleek & stylish websites quickly.

 ##Bower can make our life easier